Tag Archives: Judd Apatow

 Scott spends his days smoking marijuana and dreaming of being a tattoo artist, until eventually, he has to face his grief and take charge of his life.

-I’m in to see how closely what happens in this movie is linked to Davidsons true life story.
-So far it looks like a lot is the same except they’ve swapped Davidson’s pursuit of a standup comedy career with a career as tattoo artist.
+I’m in to see how closely what happens in this movie is linked to Davidson’s actual life story.
+So far, it looks like a lot is the same except they’ve swapped Davidson’s pursuit of a stand-up comedy career with a career as a tattoo artist.

 I also want to see this for the comedy greatness of Apatow and Burr; the latter being one of my absolute favourite comedians.
 He’s just so good!
 I know he’s not doing standup in this movie, but simply seeing one of my favourite funny people, especially while he’s rocking that notable moustache is guaranteed to put a smile on my face.